 Which State Has The Same Plant As Its Official Fruit And Vegetable?

-The State of Arkansas opted to avoid the whole controversy by opting to make the tomato, specifically the South Arkansas Vine Ripe Pink Tomato, both the official state fruit (on account of its botanical classification) and the official state vegetable (on account of its culinary classification).
+The State of Arkansas opted to avoid (or perhaps embrace) the whole controversy by choosing to make the tomato, specifically the South Arkansas Vine Ripe Pink Tomato, both the official state fruit (on account of its botanical classification) and the official state vegetable (on account of its culinary classification).